CurtisNewbie/event-pump/README.md

 }
 ```

-2. Change the api base url:
+To change the api base url:

 Open src/environments/environment.prod.ts, change the value of `baseApi`: